Indian Archers set off for Paris to participate in World Cup Stage 3 | Sports-Games

 - India

-A nine-member Women's Recurve Team comprising of Indian Archers Deepika Kumari, Komalika Bari, Ankita Bhakat and Madhu Wedwan along with Dronacharya Awardee Purnima Mahato have set off for Paris to participate in the Final Qualification Tournament for the Tokyo Olympic Games to be held in Paris from 17th-19th June 2021 and the World Cup Stage 3 from 20th-28 June 2021.
+A nine-member Women's Recurve Team has set off for Paris to participate in the Final Qualification Tournament for the Tokyo Olympic Games to be held in Paris from June 17 to 19 and the World Cup Stage 3 from June 20 to 28.
+This women's recurve team includes Deepika Kumari, Komalika Bari, Ankita Bhakat, and Madhu Wedwan along with Dronacharya Awardee Purnima Mahato.

-NTPC Ltd, India's largest integrated power company, has partnered with the Archery Association of India (AAI) for the holistic development of archery across India and to further promote Indian archery on the global platform.
-Through this partnership, NTPC aims to provide a platform to Indian youth to showcase their talent and elevate India's reputation in the field of Archery.

-Shri Dillip Kumar Patel, Director (HR) NTPC, has extended warm wishes to the Indian Archery team.
-NTPC has been exemplary in not only helping the archers achieve excellence but also helping to nurture and promote newer talents for a brighter future, especially during these challenging times.